Faculty and Staff Directory

 Title/s: Assistant Professor

-Specialty Area: Educational Psychology, Language and Literacy Development, Instrument Design, Teacher Preparation
+Specialty Area: Educational Psychology, Language and Literacy Development, Instrument Design, Teacher Preparation, Reading Motivation

 Office #: Lewis Towers 1056, WTC

-Dr. Neugebauer has conducted experimental evaluations of vocabulary interventions to improve reading in bilingual settings, multi-tiered contexts and digital environments.
-Using longitudinal methods she has identified and tracked motivational factors that influence text comprehension.
-To more accurately and validly capture efficacious student learning in situ, she has designed and validated several measures that address contextual factors that influence students’ motivation and engagement with text, as well as teachers adoption of reading related interventions.
-Presently, Dr. Neugebauer is conducting two studies, using data supported by an Institute of Education Sciences fellowship.
-The first, explores the development of an instrument to measure daily reading motivation across the content areas and the second investigates the role of teacher discourse in promoting students’ strategic and engaged word learning.
+Dr. Neugebauer has conducted experimental evaluations of vocabulary interventions to improve reading in bilingual settings, multi-tiered contexts, and digital environments.
+Using longitudinal methods, she has identified and tracked motivational factors that influence text comprehension and developed novel measures to capture dynamic understandings of students’ motivation to read.
+Presently, Dr. Neugebauer is conducting a study on the role of teacher discourse in promoting students’ strategic and engaged word learning.

 Dr. Neugebauer was previously an Institute of Education Sciences fellow as well as the Richard Tucker Fellow for the Center for Applied Linguistics.
-She has presented at international and national conferences dedicated to reading development and has published in journals including the Reading Teacher, Reading Psychology, Harvard Educational Review, Learning and Individual Difference, and the Journal of School Psychology, among others.
-She is a co-editor of the book Indigenous Knowledge: Sites of Struggle Strength and Survivance published by the Harvard Education Press and is a co-author of the forthcoming edition of Interventions for Reading Problems: Designing and Evaluating Effective Strategies published by Guilford Press.
+She has presented at international and national conferences dedicated to reading development and has published in journals including the Reading Teacher, Reading Psychology, Harvard Educational Review, Learning and Individual Difference, Journal of Educational Research, and the Journal of School Psychology, among others.
+She is a co-editor of the book Indigenous Knowledge: Sites of Struggle Strength and Survivance published by the Harvard Education Press and is a co-author of Interventions for Reading Problems: Designing and Evaluating Effective Strategies published by Guilford Press.
 Dr. Neugebauer has taught and collaborated with teachers across multiple settings including elementary and middle school classrooms, in the U.S. and abroad.

 - Secondary Education